MauriceDroll/LLM_Scene_Docker/README.md

 4. Unpack downloaded sources
 5. Change IP in `src/kuka_eki/krl/EkiHwInterface.xml` and `src/kuka_eki/krl/EkiIOInterface.xml` to match the robot controller's IP <font size="1"> (should be found on the robot cell somewhere) </font>
-6. Create new project on KUKA smartPAD (teach pedant) with KUKA smartHMI (user interface)
+6. Create new project on KUKA smartPAD (teach pendant) with KUKA smartHMI (touch screen user interface)
     - Open main menu <font size="1"> (key with small robot in the bottom right on smartPAD or top left in smartHMI) </font> &rarr; _Öffnen_
     - _Konfiguration_ &rarr; _Benutzergruppe_ &rarr; _Administrator_ (pass: kuka)